 versions of some issues are available here

-listed for sale on the Noticeboard page for $1200.
+There are some other items for sale listed on the Noticeboard

 Club has put together a do-it-yourself logbook kit, so that those